Here our top 10 goals for homeschool middle school!

 2. Love learning

 My kids never got out of bed in the morning asking if they could do math before breakfast or an extra lesson of grammar.
-However, they learned to persevere through the boring subjects because we didn’t waste time with mere busywork texts.
+However, they learned to persevere through the boring subjects because we didn’t waste time with mere busy work texts.
 Busywork=frustration.
-Frustration is very different from perseverence.
+Frustration is very different from perseverance.
 That’s why we developed 7Sisters Middle School Essay Writing course.
 It is a good introduction to the necessary 5-paragraph essay, without busywork.

 4. Get used to textbooks